New Members for the NEU

 Induction in Practice

-Your Handbook for Newly Appointed Teachers explains how the Assessment criteria uses your Career Entry Profile as the starting point, and the national core standards for your assessment.
+Your Handbook for the ECT explains how the Assessment criteria uses your Career Entry Profile as the starting point, and the national core standards for your assessment.
 You will need to show that you can consistently meet the standards required to be “fully registered” as a teacher.

 Your teaching must be observed regularly (at least once every 6 to 8 weeks, and once in the first four weeks) and there must be full feedback and discussion, with a planned, supported approach to any improvements sought.
 Each observation and feed-back decision should be recorded by an agreed memorandum.
 If you disagree with anything, or request further help, you have a right to say so in writing.